ShinyTrinkets/overseer/README.md

 * `NewOverseer()` - Returns a new instance of a Overseer process manager.
 * `Add(id string, exec string, args ...interface{})` - Register a proc, without starting it.
 The `id` must be unique.
 The name of the executable is `exec`.
 The args of the executable are `args`.
 * `Remove(id string)` - Unregister a proc, only if it's not running.
 The `id` must be unique.
 * `SuperviseAll()` - This is *the main function*.
-Supervise all processes and block until they finish.
+Supervise all registered processes and block until they finish.
 This includes killing all the processes when the main program exits.
+The function can be called again once all the processes are finished.
 The status of the running processes can be watched live with the `Watch()` function.
 * `Supervise(id string)` - Supervise one registered process and block until it finishes.
 This includes checking if the process was killed from the outside, delaying the start and restarting in case of failure (failure means the program has an exit code != 0 or it ran with errors).
+The function can be called again once the process is finished.
 * `Watch(outputChan chan *ProcessJSON)` - Subscribe to all state changes via the provided output channel.
 The channel will receive status changes for all the added procs, but you can easily identify the one your are interested in from the ID, Group, etc. Note that for each proc you will receive only 2 or 3 messages that represent all the possible states (eg: starting, running, finished).
 * `UnWatch(outputChan chan *ProcessJSON)` - Un-subscribe from the state changes, by un-registering the channel.
 * `Stop(id string)` - Stops the process by sending its process group a SIGTERM signal.